LANGUAGE OTHER THAN ENGLISH INSTRUCTION

 4. An SDUHSD Off- Campus Course Permission Request form must be signed by the student, parent/guardian and counselor prior to a student enrolling in the private instruction off-campus course.

 5. The student shall receive the same letter grade for the high school credit as is granted by the private instruction school.
-No weighted or “honors” credit will be granted with the exception of College Board Advanced Placement Courses.
+No weighted grade credit will be granted with the exception of College Board Advanced Placement or International Baccalaureate courses that are weighted by the University of California.
 AP courses must be on the outside school’s AP Course Ledger or provide evidence of an approved College Board AP Audit for the year taken in order to be placed on the transcript.

 6. Upon completion of the course, the student must submit an official, written transcript that includes grade issued and credit earned, as evidence from the off-campus school showing that the student successfully completed the course.